home-lab-moisdude/docker-apps/README.md

 # docker-apps
 This repository will hold some Docker and Docker-Compile sample apps.
-Just testing out DecOPS
+Just testing out the DevOPS rave!